 With the arrival of large numbers of POWs came many doctors and medical orderlies.

 The were a considerable number of Japanese accommodated here.
 Following the initial settling in, life was reasonable compared to speedo of earlier months.
 Now Allied air attacks began and the Japanese constructed a watch-tower manned 24 hours daily to keep watch for planes.

-Tamuang was also one of the camps from which the Japanese selected POWs considered fit to travel to Japan.
+Tamuang was also one of the camps from which Japanese selected POWs considered fit to travel to Japan to work.
 In

 September 1944 the Japanese announced 2,000 of the fittest men were to be sent to Japan.
 This news alarmed the POWs who were well aware of Japan’s setbacks in the war, Allied forces were gaining ownership of smaller islands and would be monitoring the passageways by sea to Japan.
 This order required fairness and each unit in Tamuang allocated a number of their men to make up the quota.

-In December 1944 Japanese began assembling various work parties for active work – building defences and handling war materials mostly throughout Thailand.
+In December 1944 Japanese began assembling parties for active work – building defences and handling war materials mostly throughout Thailand.
 They were often subjected to Allied Air attacks resulting in injuries and deaths.
-No Doctors or medicines were sent with these POWs and mostly they worked under ‘speedo’ conditions.
+No Doctors or medicines were sent with these POWs and they worked mostly under ‘speedo’ conditions.
 By this time in the war there was less and less food available.